Table of Contents

 Labyrinthitis is similar to vestibular neuritis in that inflammation is involved.
 However, in this type, the inflammation is located in the labyrinth or inner ear.
 Again, the cause can be a viral infection like a cold or the flu.
 Symptoms include:

 Labyrinthitis is often easy to distinguish from an acoustic neuroma because the patient is either presently sick or was recently ill.
 Vertigo and other symptoms should clear up within a week or two of the underlying cause.

 There is a form of natural care that is bringing hope to many patients who suffer from recurring vertigo that has been unexplained or that is related to Meniere’s disease or positional vertigo.
 It is no coincidence that vertigo and other symptoms often begin in the months or even years following an accident or injury.
 The neck plays a vital role in how the body perceives balance and spatial orientation.
 In what ways?

-If you are suffering from vertigo, especially if you have a history of head or neck trauma, contact an upper cervical chiropractor today.
+If you are suffering from one of these types of vertigo, especially if you have a history of head or neck trauma, contact an upper cervical chiropractor today.
 You may find that this common problem is significantly improved with upper cervical chiropractic care.